mrkrumhausen/product-space/plays/mvp.md

 ## Examples of MLPs
+[Paul Bucheit](http://paulbuchheit.blogspot.com/2010/02/if-your-product-is-great-it-doesnt-need.html)’s advice remains invaluable to anyone building a product today:

+> Pick three key attributes or features, get those very, very right and forget about everything else.

+**iPod**
+The original iPod was: 1) small enough to fit in your pocket, 2) had enough storage to hold many hours of music and 3) easy to sync with your Mac

+**Gmail**
+By focusing on 1) search, 2) an easy-to-use interface, and 3) a whopping gigabyte of free email storage, Gmail blew past anything else available at the time.

 **Google Docs**
 Google Docs was simple, but also complete.
-Docs did a great job at what it was primarily designed for, which is simplicity and real-time *collaboration*.
+Docs did a great job at what it was primarily designed for, which is 1) simplicity and 2) real-time *collaboration*

 **Snapchat**
 The first iteration was a screen where tapping anywhere took a *picture you could then send to someone, at which time it disappeared*.
 No video, no filters, no social networking, no commenting and no storage — Simple, yet Lovable and Complete